Initial Setup and First Release

 For version 0.75 and below or CodePushServerURL usage

-For version 0.75 and below, you need to use the old react-native-code-push
+For version 0.75 and below, you need to use the old react-native-code-push instead of the new @turbopush/react-native-code-push package.

 This is not supported in expo projects.